klicovej/detox-reactnative/README.md

   npm run start -> will start Metro Bundler npx react-native run-android open Android studio and run device
+### IF there will be any troubles with running android app: react-native doctor

 # Setting up Detox & Cucumber [For Udemy course]